evancz/elm-effects/README.md

 The point is that “initializing” means both providing the current model and asking for some information from the world.
 The `Transaction` captures both halves of this.

 But now we are left wondering what happens when the task described by `getRandomImage model` gets run and has a result to give us.
 How do we bring that back into our random GIF component?
-The `elm-component` package is all about routing these events automatically, so it will just show up in our `update` function when it is done!
+The `elm-component` package is all about routing these events automatically, so the results of that HTTP request will just show up in our `update` function!

 ### Updating the Model